Subject Leader: Mrs A Walker

 Mrs Walker is the Subject Leader for Media Studies and Miss Bishop is the CTEC course leader.

-Media resources include: an editing suite; access to a wide range of video cameras; sound recording and editing equipment and a full range of video editing and graphic design software.
-A green screen, seven tripods and lights also add a more professional standard to finished practical productions.
+Media resources include an editing suite, access to a wide range of video cameras, sound recording and editing equipment and a full range of video editing and graphic design software.
+A green screen, seven tripods and lights also help students to add a more professional standard to finished practical productions.

-The Subject Leader for Media Studies is very organised, has clarity and has communicated her vision to the department very successfully.
+The Subject Leader for Media Studies is organised, has clarity and communicates her vision to the department very successfully.
 Meetings and briefings are used to build the team ethos, share best practice and develop staff knowledge.

-There is a very robust tracking system with close and detailed monitoring of students’ work.
+There is a very robust tracking system in place with close and detailed monitoring of students’ work.

 Written and oral feedback is exemplary with teachers explaining clearly how to make the next steps.

 GCE Film Studies: In 2018, 100% of students achieved A* - C and 80% A* - B, with a Value Added score of 0.51.

 The External Moderators report was very complimentary about the coursework produced.

 BTEC Level 3 Media Studies: In the final year of BTEC Level 3 Media Studies, results were once again outstanding.
 Twelve students achieved a Distinction*, one student a Distinction and one student gained a Merit.

 Students’ views and attitudes